Adldap2/Adldap2-Laravel/docs/auth/installation.md

 # Auth Driver

-The Adldap Laravel auth driver allows you to seamlessly authenticate AD users, as well as have a local database record of the user.
+The Adldap2 Laravel auth driver allows you to seamlessly authenticate LDAP users, as well as have a local database record of the user.

 This allows you to easily attach information to the users account as you would a regular laravel application.

-> **Note**: The Adldap auth driver actually extends from and utilizes Laravel's eloquent auth driver.

 ## Installation